Historical Apoplexy · State Legislative Adaptations · Indiana

 BIENNIAL BUDGET: The State of Indiana operates on a biennial budget with fiscal years running July 1 through June 30.
 The FY 2026-2027 biennial budget is approximately $44 billion (signed by Governor Braun, May 2025).
 Indiana maintains a constitutional requirement for balanced budgets and substantial reserves.
 The state consistently maintains reserve balances exceeding $2 billion.

-INDIANA'S FISCAL POSITION: Indiana's AAA credit rating -- the highest available -- reflects disciplined fiscal management.
+INDIANA'S FISCAL POSITION: Indiana's AAA credit rating, the highest available, reflects disciplined fiscal management.
 This bill is structured to operate within that discipline.
-Division I saves money by replacing retail markup with at-cost distribution.
-Division II saves money by replacing emergency care with preventive care.
-Division III saves money by replacing incarceration with education.
+The food and commodity assurance program saves money by replacing retail markup with at-cost distribution under the commissary model that has operated under 10 U.S.C.
+Section 2484 since 1867.
+Eliminating food insecurity through the program also reduces the approximately $1.8 billion per year in food-insecurity-related healthcare costs that Indiana currently absorbs.
 Conservative fiscal governance and material security for all Hoosiers are not in tension.
 They are the same objective achieved through different vocabulary.

-HISTORY: A version of this proposal was first developed in 2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
+HISTORY: A version of this proposal was first developed 2015-2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
 The original proposal was sidelined during the 2016-2017 legislative cycle.
-The present version incorporates updated research from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work providing the evidentiary foundation for this legislation.
-Indiana is the thirtieth and final state in a series of legislative proposals covering every region of the United States.
-Gary, Indiana -- the series' most powerful visual argument -- is why the series ends here.
+The present version is the Indiana adaptation (drafted March 5, 2026) and incorporates updated research from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work providing the evidentiary foundation for this legislation.
+The Indiana adaptation sits within a series of legislative proposals covering every region of the United States; the Cromwell-Mode re-weave of May 24, 2026 restructured the Act under the Option B scope (food-and-commodity-only; companion Indiana Education Modernization Act filed separately).
+Gary, Indiana is the series' anchor visual argument.

 LEGISLATIVE DECLARATION